davegill/wrf-coop/README_user.md

 WRFDA can be built in 4DVar mode or non-4DVar mode.
 The 4DVar build allows a user to also run 3DVar and hybrid-3D/4DEnVar.
 The 4DVar build needs to additionally build WRFPlus (i.e., the tangent linear and adjoint (TL/AD) of WRF).
-Users may find a benefit to having separate directories for WRF, WRFPLUS, and WRFDA.
+For this set of building tests, users will find a benefit to having separate directories for WRF, WRFPLUS, and WRFDA.
+Note that all of the instructions begin with "copy all of the WRF code into a new directory, and then build in that new directory".
+We want to always start with a clean directory for the build.
+We verify results in the WRF DA build tests by looking for executables.

 For WRFPlus build:
 ```
 cd ~
 cp -pr WRF WRFPLUS
 cd WRFPLUS
+./clean -a
 ./configure wrfplus << EOF
 18
 EOF